rezafouladian/MacintoshPortable/docs/outbound/HardDrive.md

 These appear to have been PrarieTek 2.5" hard drives.

 The hard drive version of the EEPROM included a driver called `.PTek` to add support for the drive to the system.

+The hard drive connector is a 44-pin, 2.54mm pitch connector with a pinout similar to IDE.